Brand Ideals definition: first step in your Branding Strategy

 Marketing and corporate communications managers are often confronted with the need to anticipate market trends.
 In order to be at the cutting edge of innovation, they are often willing to adopt technology that can generate visibility and a sense of innovativeness, despite the value delivered to consumers can be objected.

-Too often, a marketing goal becomes to distribute brand messages across the globe in the fastest and cheapest way
+Too often, a marketing goal becomes to distribute brand messages across the globe in the fastest and cheapest way.

 This leads to the communication idea and the technological tools being chosen over the brand strategy.
-In other words, the communication campaign becomes a mere tactic with no (or even negative) long-term business implications
+In other words, the communication campaign becomes a mere tactic with no (or even negative) long-term business implications.

-At the very core of a content strategy, marketing managers should alwaysfocus their brand strategy on brand ideals
+At the very core of a content strategy, marketing managers should alwaysfocus their brand strategy on brand ideals.

-brand ideal is the higher purpose of a brand or organization, which goes beyond the product and the service it sells (WPP, 2012).
+A brand ideal is the higher purpose of a brand or organization, which goes beyond the product and the service it sells (WPP, 2012).

 The overall brand purpose is often neglected and is not linked to the defined content strategy.